bsnipes/dicom_nc_gui/README.md

 This program will rename the files it copies based on the directory path they were in.
 For instance, if a file's source path and filename is "./p334499/s433222/view0001.dcm", the file will be copied to the destination directory and also renamed to "p334499-s433222-view0001.dcm".
-By including the path and changing the path separator to a dash, each file will be uniquely name when copied to the destination folder.
+By including the path and changing the path separator to a dash, each file will be uniquely named when copied to the destination folder.

 ![image](https://user-images.githubusercontent.com/5542950/181347953-036cc0e5-dc1d-4d96-90cc-bcd66b651ecf.png)